SumaiyaBanu15/task-project-1/README.md

+This page design using React, React Bootstrap, Bootstrap, HTML, CSS and JavaScript.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.